almibe/weasel-template/README.md

 ## Syntax

-Template files are regular text files with Weasel Template markup wrapped in `<?>`'s.
+Template files are regular text files with Weasel Template markup wrapped in angle brackets that start with a single ?.

 ```html
 <?include 'header.wt' user>